gvwilson/sdxpy/en/src/tester/index.md

 [% inc file="dry_run.py" keep="run" %]

 If a test completes without an exception, it passes.
-If any of the assertions inside it raise an `AssertionError` the test fails, and if it raises any other exception it's an error.
+If any of the assertions inside it raises an `AssertionError` the test fails, and if it raises any other exception it's an error.
 {: .continue}